peakvisor/parsing/README.md

 where repetitions is optional and sets amount of times each benchmark is run.

-To save mappings.h for future reference, use
+To save mappings.h and generation python files for future reference, use

 <code>python3 main.py save</code>